Prehistoric Period in India, Meaning, Timeline, Ages

 Lower Palaeolithic Age in India

-The earliest use of stone was started in the Lower Palaeolithic Age by Homo habilis and Homo erectus.
-People of this age were nomadic and dependent only on hunting and food gatherings.
+The Lower Palaeolithic Age in India marks the earliest use of stone by Homo habilis and Homo erectus.
+People of this age were nomadic and dependent only on hunting and food gathering.

-• The stones were used as chopping tools like hand axes, cleavers, knives, and choppers made from large pebbles or flakes.
+• Lower Palaeolithic Tools: Stones were used as chopping tools like hand axes, cleavers, knives, and choppers made from large pebbles or flakes.

 • Important Sites: